On The Trail Or In Competition, Today’s Hatchets Are Multi-Purpose Must-Haves.

 trip, the Outdoor Edge WoodDevil may be a guardian angel, made possible by the marriage of a combination of the right balance, a good handle and a wide cutting head.

-“The WoodDevil stands up to its name,” David stresses.
+“The WoodDevil stands up to its name,” David said.
 “With a 4-inch cutting surface, it has the ability to cut through large diameter material with the respect of its compact size.”
-Plus, its pint size makes it unobtrusive in the camping bin or pickup truck until needed for whatever task—from hammering tent stakes to “slicing tinder shavings,” he adds.
+Plus, its compact size makes it unobtrusive in the camping bin or pickup truck until needed for whatever task—from hammering tent stakes to “slicing tinder shavings,” he adds.

 The 3Cr13 stainless steel in a Rockwell hardness of 52-54 HRC is malleable and resharpens easily, and the black oxide finish allows it to better resist corrosion.
 The TPR rubber handle provides a non-slip grip that soaks up the shock and vibration during use.
 It’s packaged in a nylon sheath retained with a fabric fastener that can hang from a belt.